bugzmanov/cleancode-critique/src/chapter_9.md

 To repeat the example of when that is true: [Oracle Database: an unimaginable horror!
 You can't change a single line of code in the product without breaking 1000s of existing tests](https://news.ycombinator.com/item?id=18442941) <br/>
 Oracle Database is a very reliable software (as of 2024), it comes at the cost of thousands of people suffering through the setup, but as a customer I enjoy its robustness.

 However proliferation of mocking frameworks lead to the situation when developers spent time tweaking mock expectations and then testing the mocks.
-Those are indeed often messy is useless.
+Those are indeed often messy and often useless.

 The chapter highlights two competing approaches through refactoring examples.